RedisJSON/RedisJSON/docs/commands.md

 ### JSON.GET

 > **Available since 1.0.0.**
-> **Time complexity:**  O(N) when path is evaluated to a single value where N is the size of the value, O(N) when path is evaluated to multiple values, where N is the size of the key.
+> **Time complexity:**  O(N) when path is evaluated to a single value, where N is the size of the value.
+O(N) when path is evaluated to multiple values, where N is the size of the key.

 #### Syntax